 import qualified Data.Map as M

-function, we just use M.filter
+Now, to reference Data.Map’s filter function, we just use M.filter.

 Use this handy reference to see which modules are in the standard library.
 A great way to pick up new Haskell knowledge is to just click through the standard library reference and explore the modules and their functions.
 You can also view the Haskell source code for each module.
 Reading the source code of some modules is a really good way to learn Haskell and get a solid feel for it.